GK Chronicle GK Chronicle

 • GDP at Purchasing Power Parity (PPP)

 At Purchasing Power Parity, a US $ will have the same purchasing power in the US economy as well as in the domestic economy.
-GDP at PPP is equivalent to GDP/ Purchasing Power of $.
-India is third largest economy in terms of PPP.
+GDP at PPP is equivalent to GDP/Purchasing Power of $.
+India is the Third largest economy in terms of GDP at PPP.
 For calculating PPP, basket of goods is taken into consideration.

 • GDP at Constant Prices

-It is the GDP calculated at the Prices prevailing during the base year (2011-12).
+It is the GDP calculated at the Prices prevailing during the base year (2022-23).
 It is also called the Real GDP.
+In the calculation of Real GDP, the effects of inflation is discounted so as to reflect the actual volume of goods and services produced during the period.

 • GDP at Current Prices

 It is the GDP calculated at the Prices prevailing during the current year.
 It is also called the Nominal GDP.
+Nominal GDP is calculated without removing the effects of inflation.
 Growth rate is always measured in real term and not in the nominal term.
+Increase in nominal GDP does not mean increase in production of goods and services but may be due to general rise in prices.

 Use of GDP in Economy